 Steps to obtain approval to conduct internal sales activity

-- Develop their rates to consistently and equitably recover the costs of the service.
+- Develop rates to consistently and equitably recover the costs of the service.

-- Rates are reviewed annually to operate on a breakeven basis.
+- Rates set annually to operate on a breakeven basis.

-- Customers are other university colleges or departments.
+- Customers are other colleges or departments within the University of Minnesota.

-- Charging a federal grant of any dollar amount.
+- Expect to charge a federal grant of any dollar amount.

-The following units would not be classified as internal sales activity:
+The following units cannot conduct internal sales activity:

-- Parking or housing services, that primarily serve individuals and whose revenues are recorded as income to the University (these are auxiliary services).
+- Units, such as parking or housing services, that primarily serve individuals and whose revenues are recorded as income to the University (these are auxiliary services).

-- Provide a one-time distribution of an expense rather than an on-going activity.
+- Units that provide a one-time distribution of an expense rather than an ongoing activity.

-- Annual internal sales less than $25,000 that do not charge federal grants.
-(These units should use cost allocations, cost sharing or transfers.)
+- Units with expected annual internal sales less than $25,000 that do not charge federal grants.
+(These units should use salary adjustments/direct retro distributions, transfers, or a non-ISO revenue Account such as 500103.)

 - Obtaining approval to conduct internal sales (ppt)